Iceland Travel - FAQ

 Where in Reykjavik can I access the internet?

-Most of Reykjavik’s many cafés and coffee houses offer free Wi-fi for guests.
+Reykjavik is a very connected city!
+Most of the city's many cafés and coffee houses offer free Wi-fi for guests.
 Internet service is also available at the Tourist Information Centre on Aðalstræti, and at all branches of the City Library.

 What kind of mobile phone system is there in Iceland?